Marshall Kent (bowler)

-Marshall Kent (born September 21, 1992) is an American ten-pin bowler from Yakima, Washington who currently competes on the PBA Tour and World Bowling Tour.
-He has been a member of Junior Team USA, and is a six-time and current member of Team USA.
-He has won five PBA Tour titles and five PBA Regional titles.
+Marshall Kent (born September 21, 1992) is an American ten-pin bowler from Yakima, Washington now residing in Clarkston, Michigan.
+He currently competes on the PBA Tour and World Bowling Tour.
+He has been a member of Junior Team USA, and is a six-time member of Team USA.
+He has won seven PBA Tour titles (including one major) and five PBA Regional titles.

 After 8 years as a member of the Storm Bowling pro staff, Kent accepted a sponsorship agreement with BIG Bowling in 2021.
+After the PBA removed BIG Bowling as a registered product, Kent signed a sponsorship agreement with Hammer Bowling in 2023.
 He is also sponsored by Turbo Grips, Dexter shoes and Apparel EFX.

 Amateur career

-Kent was a three-time member of Junior Team USA, and has been a Team USA member since 2012.
-He was a two-time Collegiate Player of the Year (2011-12 and 2012-13) bowling for Robert Morris University in Chicago, Illinois, where he also earned a degree in Business Administration.
+Kent was a three-time member of Junior Team USA, and has been a Team USA member multiple times since 2012.
+He was a two-time Collegiate Player of the Year (2011–12 and 2012–13) bowling for Robert Morris University in Chicago, Illinois, where he also earned a degree in Business Administration.

 Kent won a gold medal in trios at the 2011 PABCON Youth Championships, and was the 2012 Russian Open Champion.
 He won two gold medals (singles and team) in the 2012 World Youth Championships, and a team gold medal in the 2012 PABCON Championships.